Inkwellmedia/inkwellmediatest/issues/tasks.md

 -   **Fix spacing in between the `/src/sections/HomeHero.tsx` main headline on mobile devices as it's having different font and also make sure to display it attractively in mobile devices, in center for mobile only rest keep same.**
 -   Status: ✅ Done
 -   **Solution:** Added responsive text alignment with `text-center lg:text-left` for main content, centered all elements (headline, paragraph, buttons) on mobile while maintaining left alignment on desktop, and improved overall mobile layout consistency

+---

+-   **In file `/src/sections/HomeHero.tsx` the 'Brand' and the 'Every' both span should have some space in between and same for the 'Has its own' and 'Story'.
+Make sure to make space which makes it look good**
+-   Status: ✅ Done
+-   **Solution:** Restructured the headline layout by grouping related words together on the same line with proper spacing.
+Added `marginRight: '0.3em'` between "Every" and "Brand", and between "Has its own" and "Story" to create visually appealing spacing while maintaining the design integrity

+---